 1. Expensive to implement

-While they have a long operating life, hydropower plants are exorbitantly expensive to build.
-Plus, they require either an existing body of water, which obviously gets rarer as more plants are built.
-An alternative is creating an artificial body of water, which only makes the monetary investment greater.
 Nonetheless, hydropower facility capacity grows from year to year.
 That’s because construction introduces more jobs, and hydropower plants are run at the state level and aren’t prone to market fluctuation.
 This benefits the country’s economy and energy production long-term.
-Plus, the existing infrastructure – roads, tunnels, bridges, dams reduces some of the upfront cost.
+Plus, the existing infrastructure – roads, tunnels, bridges, and dams reduces some of the upfront cost.

 2. Limited by location

 On top of finding a location with a sufficient volume of water, hydropower plants depend on local hydrology.
-They’re especially vulnerable to freezing temperature and frequent droughts e.g., lack of precipitation, which reduce water flow or increase maintenance cost, reducing efficiency drastically.
+They’re especially vulnerable to freezing temperatures and frequent droughts e.g., lack of precipitation, which reduce water flow or increase maintenance cost, reducing efficiency drastically.

 3. Impacts some living beings negatively

 The impact on surrounding life is among the advantages and disadvantages of a hydropower plant.
-We mentioned the positives for some living beings, but disrupting the natural water flow changes the fish migration paths, which leads to the displacement of some animals and insects, and the dying of some plants.
-As a result, humans whose livelihood depends on the river or the fish, plants, animals must relocate too.
+We mentioned the positives for some living beings, but disrupting the natural water flow changes the fish migration paths, which leads to the displacement of some animals and insects, and the death of some plants.

 4. Dam failure is common

-The law often regards dams as “installations that contain dangerous forces”.
-Whether the dam or one of the hydropower systems fails, usually due to neglect, poor engineering, or unexpected natural disasters, the consequences are nearly cataclysmic.
 To illustrate our point, there were over 200 prominent dam failures between 2000 and 2009 alone.
 The consequent floods damaged housing and vegetation, injured, killed, or forced people to migrate, and caused massive financial damage.
 You can read more about the advantages and disadvantages of dams to understand it better.

 5. Reservoirs aren’t emission-free

 Gas emission is simultaneously one of the hydropower plant advantages and disadvantages.
 The lack thereof applies to the facility alone.
-However, the plants at the bottom of reservoirs decomposes in time, releasing large quantities of methane and carbon dioxide into the atmosphere.
+However, the plants at the bottom of reservoirs decompose in time, releasing large quantities of methane and carbon dioxide into the atmosphere.
 Because most of the facilities rely on reservoirs, this contributes to global warming and the world’s pollution levels.

 6. Droughts

-There are two sides to this.
-Implementation of a hydropower plant requires water to be stopped/limited from flowing down the stream.
-Which means, it could result in water scarcity in certain regions that solely depend on the river for sustaining.
-On the other hand, a deficiency in the water stream due to climate changes can negatively impact the energy production of the plant.
+On the other hand, a deficiency in the water stream due to climate change can negatively impact the energy production of the plant.
 So, depending completely on hydropower may not be sustainable for certain regions based on the amount of rain they receive and other similar factors.